akky709/vscode-alt-generator-with-gemini/README.md

 - Inserted as `aria-label` attribute on the `<video>` tag
 - Follows accessibility best practices

-**Detailed Mode:**
+**Transcript Mode:**
-- Generates comprehensive description (max 100 words) with accurate transcription of all dialogue and narration, plus important visual information
+- Generates comprehensive transcript (max 100 words) with accurate transcription of all dialogue and narration, plus important visual information
 - Inserted as an HTML comment near the video tag (not as aria-label)
 - Comment format automatically adapts to file type:
   - HTML: `<!-- Video description: ... -->`